mslinn/sinatra-warden-example/README.md

 #...
 ~~~

 Always be careful with storing secret keys in your source code.
-In fact, it's advisable to not do so, and instead use an `ENV` variable as such:
+In fact, it's advisable to not do so, and instead use an `ENV` variable like this:

 ~~~ruby
 set :session_secret, ENV['SESSION_SECRET']